May 21, 2025

 Most nurses-turned-doctors spend anywhere from 8 to 13 years on this journey, depending on what you’ve already completed and how fast you move through the rest.

-And yes — it’s worth it.
+And yes, becoming a doctor is worth it.
 But, how long your journey takes depends on a few key factors.

 Some nurses move faster because they plan well.
 If you’ve already knocked out your BSN and science courses, you’re ahead of the game.
 Here are other ways to compress your timeline: